Description of Licensed Preschool Programs

 In the State of California, licensed preschool programs are considered "child care programs" and must be licensed through the

 California Department of Social Services.Typical preschools serve children of multi-ages in one or more classrooms.
-The children must be at least two and a half years old and may be as old as five years, and even older depending on the needs of the individual child.
-Within the preschool, children may be grouped in multi-age or same-age groups.
+Different licenses apply to different age groups as determined by the California Department of Social Services.
+Within a preschool, children may be grouped in multi-age or same-age groups.